jdenson/docker-swarm-apps/README.md

 # docker-swarm-apps
 a collection of Dockerized apps adapted for Swarm

-# I do not provide support for anyything in this repo.
+# I do not provide support for anything in this repo.

 It is simply a collection of my personal compose files that I have configured for use in Docker Swarm.